rails/rails/guides/source/7_2_release_notes.md

 *   Introduce `Rails::Generators::Testing::Assertions#assert_initializer` to test initializers.

-*   System tests now use headless Chrome by default for new applications.
+*   System tests now use Headless Chrome by default for new applications.

 *   Support the `BACKTRACE` environment variable to turn off backtrace cleaning in normal server runnings.
-    Previously, this was only available for the testing.
+    Previously, this was only available for testing.

 *   Add default Progressive Web App (PWA) files for the manifest and service worker, served from `app/views/pwa`, and make them dynamically renderable through ERB.